 GUSTIN MEMORIAL GOLF CLASSIC

-Our annual Golf Classic in memory of Mike Gustin has been a huge success raising more than $500,000 in 7 years.
+For the last seven years, our Golf Classic in memory of Mike Gustin has been a huge success, raising more than $500,000 for Heart Failure patients in need.

 The outpouring of generosity—from sponsors, golfers, volunteers, family, the Tufts Medical Center cardiology team, heart transplant patients, and more—has been truly amazing.

 We aim to continue that success this year in raising needed funds for Heart Failure patients.